Locals of Licin, East Java

 The hauntingly beautiful Islamic call for prayer could be heard every few hours, from all corners of the village, successive chants blending in the air.
 Unlike the predominantly Hindu Bali, East Java has a mostly Muslim population.
 Islam was introduced to the island at the end of the 13th century with the arrival of Arab Muslim traders, gradually becoming the main religion after the collapse of the Hindu Javanese Majapahit Empire in the late 15th century.

-The Osing People
+The Osing People in Licin

 The largest ethnic group in Licin is the Osing, who are a sub-group of the Javanese, known to speak Ngoko Osing, Java’s oldest language.
 They make up 70% of the population, with a small percentage of Madurese and Javanese also residing within the village.
 The Osing are descendants of the ‘native’ people of the ancient Kingdom of Blambangan – present-day Banyuwangi – whose rulers practiced Hinduism, until Muslim and Christian missionaries were sent by Dutch invaders in the 19th century to weaken and infiltrate the Osing community, as part of a plan to eventually occupy nearby Bali.
 There’s still a large number of Hindu Osing in Indonesia today, some of whom fled to Bali to resist conversion.